-While there is considerable promise in using machine learning models for survival analysis, the inherent opacity of black-box models has prompted legitimate concerns, since in fields such as the life sciences, results and model outputs must be interpretable to provide a solid basis for highly sensitive decision-making.\cite{ahmad2018,vellido2020} This lack of interpretability may render it problematic to downright impossible to identify and understand the influence of specific risk factors on survival.
-There are further increasingly high regulatory standards for decisions made by artificial intelligence in a healthcare or biomedical context, which survival applications predominantly focus on.
-For instance, the European General Data Protection Regulation (GDPR), emphasizes the importance of transparency and accountability in the processing of personal data, in particular granting patients the right to understand how and why certain diagnoses or recommendations are made by artificial intelligence\cite{vellido2020}.
-Moreover, biases in survival data are easily concealed, even though they may adversely impact the analysis and decision making especially in medical domains, which may unfairly affect the patients in minority groups .\cite{chen2019,manrai2016} Specifically for common survival analysis data, models and methods, recent papers have proven the existence unintentional biases toward protected attributes such as age, race, gender, and/or ethnicity .\cite{mhasawade2021,rajkomar2018,gianfrancesco2018} Research has shown that censoring is oftentimes not independent of protected attributes (e.g. marginalized minority groups often experience high exposure to censoring), potentially leading to an overestimation of survival predictions.\cite{barrajon2020,bland2004,schulman1999} All of these issues can be addressed by means of interpretable machine learning or explainable artificial intelligence methods.\cite{krzyzinski2023shap,molnar2022}
+While there is considerable promise in using machine learning models for survival analysis, their inherent opacity has prompted legitimate concerns, since in fields such as the life sciences, results and model outputs must be interpretable to provide a solid basis for highly sensitive decision-making.\cite{rahman2022,vellido2020} The lack of interpretability of these so-called black box models\cite{rudin2019} may render it problematic to downright impossible to identify and understand the influence of specific risk factors on survival.
+There are further increasingly high regulatory standards for decisions made by artificial intelligence in a healthcare or biomedical context, which survival applications predominantly focus on.\cite{panigutti2023} For instance, the European General Data Protection Regulation (GDPR), emphasizes the importance of transparency and accountability in the processing of personal data, in particular granting patients the right to understand how and why certain diagnoses or recommendations are made by artificial intelligence.\cite{vellido2020} Moreover, biases in survival data are easily concealed, even though they may adversely impact the analysis and decision making especially in medical domains, which may unfairly affect the patients in minority groups.\cite{chen2019,manrai2016,baniecki2023hospital} Specifically, for common survival analysis data, models, and methods, recent papers have proven the existence of unintentional biases toward protected attributes such as age, race, gender, and/or ethnicity.\cite{mhasawade2021,rajkomar2018,gianfrancesco2018} Research has shown that censoring is oftentimes not independent of protected attributes (e.g. marginalized minority groups often experience high exposure to censoring), potentially leading to an overestimation of survival predictions.\cite{barrajon2020,bland2004,schulman1999} These issues can potentially be addressed by means of interpretable machine learning or explainable artificial intelligence methods.\cite{krzyzinski2023shap,molnar2022}